-Now that functions have been explained lets illustrate how injuries can differ depending on the side of the brain damaged.
+Now that functions have been explained let’s illustrate how injuries can differ depending on the side of the brain damaged.

-The obvious first sign of injury is if you’re having trouble moving a certain side of your body.
+The obvious first sign of injury is if you’re having trouble moving a specific side of your body.
 For example, if you’re having trouble raising your left arm, you’ve likely sustained an injury to the right side of your brain and vice versa.

-Other symptoms of a right brain injury include:
+Other symptoms of a right-brain injury include:

-Left brain injury symptoms on the other hand are more verbal in nature.
+Left brain injury symptoms, on the other hand, are more verbal in nature.
 Symptoms can include:

 Brain injuries don’t necessarily occur in one hemisphere or the other.
 Diffuse brain injuries are scattered on both sides of the brain.
 Effects can include:

 Traumatic Brain Injury (TBI) is defined by the CDC as a “bump, blow, or jolt to the head or a penetrating head injury that disrupts the normal function of the brain.”
 TBIs can vary from relatively minor to severe.
-The most common TBI, concussions, can affect a person for a few days or many years and studies are still ongoing to find a link between repeated concussions and long-term disabilities and depression.
+The most common TBI, concussions, can affect a person for a few days or many years, and studies are still ongoing to find a link between repeated concussions and long-term disabilities and depression.

-While many concussions are caused by everyday life, sports, and no fault accidents, many are caused by negligence.
-If someone sustains a concussion caused by someone else’s negligence, recklessness, or intentional act they should pursue a claim for compensation.
+While many concussions are caused by everyday life, sports, and no-fault accidents, many are caused by negligence.
+If someone sustains a concussion caused by someone else’s negligence, recklessness, or intentional act, they should pursue a claim for compensation.

-"$1,500,000.00, Auto Accident, Wrongful Death"
+"$1,500,000.00 Auto Accident / Wrongful Death"